US to pay for ‘reckless behavior’

 The ministry plans to impose 15 percent tariff on 120 types of products, like fruits, nuts, wine and seamless tubes, worth $977 million.
 A 25 percent tariff will be imposed on products that include pork and recycled aluminum products.

-This is just the beginning, and "China's retaliation will specifically target the Trump administration and its protectionist team, so targeting the industries among the [US] states that support Trump in the 2016 presidential election would be effective," Mei noted.
+This is just the beginning, and "China's retaliation will specifically target the Trump administration and its protectionist team, so targeting the industries among the [US] states that support Trump in the 2016 presidential election would be effective," Mei notedFree trade vs protectionist

 Trump's act of protectionism will force major economies that support free trade to stand closer with China, including major countries of the EU like Germany and France, and China will unite these economies to champion free trade, which is also a form of retaliation, said Wang Yiwei, director of the Institute of International Affairs at the Renmin University of China.